sargalias/old-personal-website/posts/Programming first principles/9. First principle - Principle of least astonishment/Programming first principles - 9. First principle - Principle of least astonishment.md

 The principle of least astonishment means that the thing should behave exactly as we expect it to at first glance.

-This isn't just a programming principle, it's the life principle also referred to as KISS (keep it simple stupid).
+This isn't just a programming principle, it's the life principle also referred to as [KISS (keep it simple stupid)](https://en.wikipedia.org/wiki/KISS_principle).
+I personally consider them analogous in programming.

 It applies to everything in life, and it applies tremendously in programming as well.